177th Fighter Wing: Air Defense mission

-In 1972, the National Guard Bureau announced that the 177 TFG would be assigned to the Aerospace Defense Command (ADCOM) and be responsible for protecting the United States from airborne attacks, and so was re-designated as the 177th Fighter-Interceptor Group and 119th Fighter-Interceptor Squadron.
-In 1973, the unit transitioned to the F-106 "Delta Dart" all-weather interceptor and assumed alert status the following year.
-In 1979 Aerospace Defense Command was inactivated and the group was reassigned to Air Defense Tactical Air Command (ADTAC), and then again changed to a numbered Air Force, First Air Force in 1985.
+In 1972, the National Guard Bureau announced that the 177th would be gained by Aerospace Defense Command and be responsible for protecting the United States from airborne attacks, and so was redesignated as the 177th Fighter-Interceptor Group.
+In 1973, the unit transitioned to the Convair F-106 Delta Dart all-weather interceptor and assumed alert status the following year.
+In 1979 Aerospace Defense Command was inactivated and the group was reassigned to Air Defense Tactical Air Command, and then again changed to a numbered Air Force, First Air Force in 1985.

-October 1984, the 177th FIG participated in the air defense community's Worldwide Weapons Meet, known as "William Tell", at Tyndall AFB, Florida.
+October 1984, the 177th participated in the air defense community's Worldwide Weapons Meet, known as "William Tell", at Tyndall Air Force Base, Florida.
 The unit captured the Special Achievement Award for Professionalism and Team Spirit, Overall Best Looking Aircraft, Best F-106 Team, Major Richard I. Bong Fighter Interceptor Award, Top Gun Award, F-106 Category Best Looking Aircraft Award, the Pratt and Whitney Award, the Sperry Corporation Award, and the General Dynamics Corporation Award.

-In July 1988 the 177th started receiving their first F-16 Fighting Falcons, a compact, multi-role fighter aircraft.
+In July 1988 the 177th started receiving their first General Dynamics F-16 Fighting Falcons, a compact, multi-role fighter aircraft.
 The initial F-16A/B's were of the Block 15 type, replacing the aging F-106 in the air defense role.
-Since this was the primary role of the unit, it was decided to upgrade these airframes with the Air Defense Fighter (ADF) variant.
+Since this was the primary role of the unit, it was decided to upgrade these airframes with the air defense fighter variant.
 To that date the unit also flew some F-106s aside the F-16.
 The 119th FS was the last USAF unit to withdraw the F-106 from operational duty.
-In 1994 the squadron started trading in their ADF version of the Falcon for the more advanced block 25 version.
-In September 2007 the first USAF F-16Cs to be retired to AMARG were from the 119th FS who sent two to the desert boneyard.
+In 1994 the squadron started trading in their air defense version of the Falcon for the more advanced block 25 version.
+In September 2007 the first USAF F-16Cs to be retired to AMARG were from the 119th Squadron who sent two to 309th Aerospace Maintenance and Regeneration Group.
 Replacing the aging block 25s were the not much newer block 30s.
 During this transition the mission of the squadron remained.
 This being a double task as an air defense squadron in the northern section of the US and as a multirole squadron to carry out contingency operations abroad.

 During Operation Desert Shield/Storm, 73 members of the 177 FIG were called to active duty, and others served as volunteers.
 Fire fighters and Food Services personnel from the 177th Civil Engineering Squadron, elements of the 177th USAF Clinic, members of the Transportation section of the 177th Resource Management Squadron, and Explosive Ordnance Disposal personnel from the Consolidated Aircraft Maintenance Squadron provided backfill at various bases whose members had been deployed to Saudi Arabia.
 Those activated from the 177th Security Police Flight served at home station.
 And the 177th Chaplain's Assistant completed a five-month tour of active duty in Saudi Arabia.
 All members were returned to normal Guard status at home base by July 1991.